mosscoder/calibrate_rap/README.md

   <b>Figure 10:</b> Scatter plots of LiDAR-derived woody cover vs. uncalibrated RAP predictions (left) and calibrated RAP predictions (right) in 2020.
 </p>

 As in the training set areas, the uncalibrated model overestimated woody cover in the upland areas.
-However, LiDAR ground truth showed a greater amount of woody cover in the upland areas compared to similar elevations in the training set areas.
-The calibrated model tended to underestimate woody cover in those upland areas.
+However, LiDAR ground truth showed, in fact, a greater amount of woody cover clustered in certain upland test areas, as compared to similar elevations in the training set areas.
+Here the calibrated model tended to underestimate woody cover in what I suspect are shrub-dominated areas.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/figures/test_set_predictions.png?raw=true"